miraclx/actors-test/crates/experiments/self-stream/README.md

 I also swapped out `Box::pin(OptionFuture)` with a `Fuse`-d future, pinning to the same memory as the surrounding async block.
 This brings our allocations down, making this the most efficient approach.

+## Case 6

+This is pretty much Case 5, but made into a macro, to reduce boilerplate.
+For some unknown reason, this led to even less allocations.
+Yay, I guess.

 ## Verdict

-I'd say the third and optimally, fifth approach is the best, I also checked allocations rudimentarily using the `alloc` module.
+I'd say the third and optimally, fifth (really 6th) approach is the best, I also checked allocations rudimentarily using the `alloc` module.

 Contrived example, but with a stream yielding 4 items: